Irish yields hit 8-year lows as debt sale draws bumper demand

 Portuguese bonds have outperformed other euro zone debt this

-to 5.42 percent since the end of 2013 as an improving global
+point to 5.53 percent since the end of 2013 as an improving

 "I would expect Portugal to tap the market in coming weeks,"